 - Want more value (more room coverage for the same price range)

 - Don’t like touch controls

 My final advice

 Ultimately, they’re both excellent air purifiers backed by thousands of happy buyer reviews.
 As I own both of them and have personally tested each, I’m confident you’d be happy with either one.
+Have look for yourself!